 You may have heard of the inflammation cascade.

 Inflammation is your body’s way of dealing with stress and sickness.
-The cascade occurs when your body dumps chemicals into your blood stream and causes inflammation.
+But it can be a lot for anyone to deal with if they are suffering from chronic pain.
+This is where the help of sites like https://thegreenace.ca/ may come in handy.
+Additionally, the cascade occurs when your body dumps chemicals into your bloodstream and causes inflammation.
 This is completely normal.

 Here’s an example, if you cut your finger while chopping vegetables, your body sends a flood of white blood cells to kill off any potential bacteria.
 Your finger will swell and feel tender.